ATRedshaw/ATRedshaw.github.io/_posts/2024-08-16-the-lazy-managers-guide-to-fpl-success-202324-optimisation.md

 ### Individual Player Contributions to the Optimal Set-and-Forget Team

-While the optimized team's overall points tally is impressive, it's the individual player contributions that weave a compelling narrative about the dynamics of set-and-forget success.
+While the optimised team's overall points tally is impressive, it's the individual player contributions that weave a compelling narrative about the dynamics of set-and-forget success.
 Figure 4, my personal favorite visualization from this project, beautifully captures this interplay:

 ![image](/assets/img/lazy-managers-guide-to-fpl-success-202324/set_and_forget_player_point_breakdown.png)
 _Figure 4: The breakdown of players' contribution to the total points tally in the optimal set-and-forget team._